fifonik/FFMetrics/README.md

 1. “Start” button disabled
     - No FFMpeg.exe found;
     - No reference file added, reference file does not exist (red file name) or program unable to get its media info;
-    - No distorted file added, distorted file does not exist (red file name), program unable to get its media info, it is inactive (checkbox on the left of the file name is not ticked);
+    - No distorted file added, distorted file does not exist (red file name), program unable to get its media info or no active fistorted files (files with checkbox on the left of the file name ticked);
     - No metrics selected.
 2. VMAF checkbox disabled
     - FFMpeg.exe does not support VMAF.
 [Download](https://ffmpeg.org/download.html) newer version, make sure it supports VMAF.